Photo Credit: Phil Farrell

 FP: A lot of those cask ales are pretty strong.
 How do people pace themselves and make it through the whole day?

 OO: If you just hold your glass out, they’re going to pour you about three ounces.
 You can always say “Just give me an ounce” or ask for a taste.
 A lot of people do that because they don’t want to get too tipsy too fast, and they want to try more things.

 FP: What advice can you offer to people who are coming for the first time?

 OO: The biggest advice would just be to come.
 You will learn so much about craft beer.
 Unlike other festivals where the lines are super-long and you’ve got to get a beer and immediately jump into the back of a long line and wait to get your next sip of beer, we keep this festival very low-key.
 Tickets are very limited.
 There are a lot of people there, but it’s very easy to talk to the brewers, to get a beer without spending a long time in line.
 And I would say read your program book, because it has lots of good descriptions of beer in there.
 If you can try an ounce of all the casks, that’s pretty doable.
 We also have an app where you can vote for your favorite one.

-Sample around 400 rare, regional and world craft beers.
-Live music.
+Sample over 50 one-off cask ales.
+Food truck and live music.
 Proceeds benefit the Athens Area Humane Society.
-See Story on p.
-10.
+See Calendar Pick on p.
+14.